Wekerletelep

 The Wekerle estate (Wekerletelep) is a part of Budapest's XIX. district (known as Kispest).
 Kispest, formerly a suburb was administratively attached to Budapest in 1950 along with several other settlements of Greater Budapest.

 Wekerle estate was named after Sándor Wekerle, then Hungarian prime minister, who supported the idea of building comfortable, human-scale housing estates for government employees, and was instrumental in launching the project of creating a garden city habitat.

 Location

 The Wekerle estate lies on a flat area on the W-NW part of Kispest.
-Highest point is a small, artificial knoll on Kós Károly Square.
+The highest point is a small artificial knoll on Kós Károly Square.

 The estate is bounded by the following streets: Nagykőrösi St., Határ St., Ady Endre St., Bercsényi St.

 History

 Background

 During the last quarter of the 19th century, Greater Budapest's population grew almost threefold to nearly a million.

 Commercial property development (although exceptionally fast) could not keep up with the demand for lodging, thus, resulting in government intervention to fund housing projects for government employees.